-There are two types of Christmas decorations to look for in Rome - the ones that private companies like shops, restaurants and hotels put up, and the ones that the city puts up.
+There are two types of Roman Christmas decorations to look for - the ones that private companies like shops, restaurants and hotels put up, and the ones that the city puts up.

 When do Christmas decorations start going up in Rome?

 Honestly there is no one answer to this.
 It seems to me that each year they go up at different times.